Hydraulic modular trailer: Specifications

-The number of axles on a HMT is not specified; two-, three-, four-, five-, six-, and eight-axle units are manufactured.
+The number of axles on an HMT is not specified; two-, three-, four-, five-, six-, and eight-axle units are manufactured.
 Multiple units can be coupled longitudinally and laterally to transport a heavier load; each axle has a lifting capacity ranging from 18 tons to 45 tons.
 With a steering capacity of 50 to 60 degrees.
-Some combinations require a trailer operator who controls steering and height adjustments of the trailer via a controller which is modular and can be mounted at the frontend or rear end of the trailer.
-Huge combinations may also have a cabin for the operator, while typical combinations have a seat attached to the controller.
+Some combinations require a trailer operator who controls steering and height adjustments of the trailer via a controller, which is modular and can be mounted at the front end or rear end of the trailer.
+Some large combinations may also have a cabin for the operator, while typical combinations have a seat attached to the controller.

-Hydraulic cylinders are used for steering and suspension of the trailer each axle has an individual suspension cylinder, steering rod which is connected to the main steering cylinder which is at the frontend of the trailer which makes all the axles steer at once in the same direction one row of axle consist of two turn tables, two knees, two suspension cylinders and four to eight wheels attached to a high strength metal platform.
-Steering and suspension cylinders are hydraulically operated using hydraulic fluid through hose pipe from the hydraulic tank, which is located near the PPU.
-PPU, which powers the steering, suspension to and fro flow of hydraulic fluid from hydraulic tank to suspensions and steering cylinders, puts out about 18 to 25 hp of power and are available in both diesel and petrol variants manufactured by renowned brands like Kohler, Yanmar and Hatz.
+Hydraulic cylinders are used for steering and suspension of the trailer.
+Each axle has an individual suspension cylinder steering rod, which is connected to the main steering cylinder at the front end of the trailer.
+This steering cylinder allows the axles to steer in the same direction at the same time.
+One row of axles consists of two turntables, two knees, two suspension cylinders, and four to eight wheels attached to a high-strength metal platform.
+Steering and suspension cylinders are hydraulically operated using hydraulic fluid through a hosepipe from the hydraulic tank, which is located near the PPU.
+The PPU, which supplies hydraulic pressure that is used to operate the steering system and the suspensions fore-and-aft articulation, produces approximately 18-25 horsepower.
+PPUs are manufactured in both petrol and diesel configurations by companies such as Kohler, Yanmar, and Hatz.

-Multiple units of HMT can be interconnected longitudinally by pins and interconnecting couplings mounted in the centre of the chassis in the front and rear to interconnect them laterally they are bolted on the side wall of the chassis.
-HMTs can not move themselves, so There are two ways by which a HMT can be coupled with a tractor unit which can push and pull the trailer, these are gooseneck and drawbar.
+Multiple units of HMT can be interconnected longitudinally by pins and interconnecting couplings mounted in the center of the chassis in the front and rear.
+To interconnect them laterally, they are bolted on the side wall of the chassis.
+HMTs can not move themselves.
+There are two ways by which an HMT can be coupled with a tractor unit that can push and pull the trailer; these are gooseneck and drawbar.